tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 <https://stackoverflow.com/questions/37387351>

+DON'T:

+- dispatch Redux actions (`this.props.store.dispatch(...)`) or
+- set component state (`this.setState(...)`)

-don't dispatch Redux actions in `render()` method or any other methods that are called when component is being rendered - this will cause an infinite loop:
+in `render()` method or any other method that is called from `render()` method (that is when component is being rendered) - this will cause an infinite loop.

-- action is dispatched when child component is being rendered
+for example, if you dispatch action when component is being rendered:

-- reducers update the store (application state) according to that action
+1. reducers update the store according to that action
-- parent component is re-rendered using `forceUpdate()` since it's subscribed to store updates
+2. parent component is re-rendered using `forceUpdate()` (in my case it's subscribed to store updates)
-- child component is rendered again causing action to be dispatched
+3. component is re-rendered too
+4. action is immediately dispatched again (infinite loop)

+to avoid infinite loop dispatch actions and set component state only in

+- constructor or
-to avoid infinite loop dispatch actions only in constructor or callbacks that are not immediately invoked when component is being rendered.
+- callbacks that are not immediately invoked when component is being rendered